Learn About The Law

 (2) another location as required by the director by rule.

-(e) A DNA laboratory may analyze a DNA sample collected under this section only:
+(e) A DNA laboratory or an authorized law enforcement agency may analyze a DNA sample collected under this section only:

 (1) to type the genetic markers contained in the sample;